rtpop/hedgehog_snakemake_pipeline/README.md

-# eland_snakemake_pipeline
+# Hedgehog snakemake pipeline
-Repository for the ELAND snakemake pipeline
+Repository for the HEDGEHOG snakemake pipeline